What Is Humalog? Everything You Should Know Before Starting

 What is Humalog?

-The drug class insulin / insulin analog works by targeting specific receptor pathways.
+The drug class rapid-acting prandial insulin analog works by targeting specific receptor pathways.
 Let's walk through what that means in practice.

 How Humalog Works in the Body

 The pharmacokinetics matter for daily use.
-Humalog has a half-life of varies — minutes for rapid-acting analogs, hours for basal analogs, which determines how often it is dosed.
-The standard route of administration is subcutaneous injection (insulin pump or pen); IV in hospital settings, and the typical schedule is varies — basal once or twice daily; bolus before meals.
+Humalog has a half-life of ~1 hour (onset 15 minutes; duration 3–5 hours), which determines how often it is dosed.
+The standard route of administration is subcutaneous injection (KwikPen, vial, or pump); IV in hospital, and the typical schedule is before meals (within 15 minutes of starting to eat).

 For more detail on the underlying biology, see our breakdown of how Humalog works.